 When a woman falls in love, she might start overthinking things.
 Through time, this overthinking stage turns into something more stable and promising.

 Women associate love mostly with a feeling of deep connection.
-It’s the feeling that inspires you to daydream, keep thinking of your loved one, and looking for new ways to make your special one happy.
+It’s the feeling that inspires you to daydream, write love letters, keep thinking of your loved one, and looking for new ways to make your special one happy.

 When a woman falls in love, she feels free to express herself.
 She feels protected, understood, and taken care of.